-A person cannot give Consent if the person is under the age of consent, for sexual contact, the person is developmentally or intellectually disabled to the extent they are incapable of providing consent, or the person is mentally incapacitated or physically helpless.
+A person cannot give Consent if the person is under the age of consent for sexual activity, the person is developmentally or intellectually disabled, or the person is mentally incapacitated or physically helpless.

 Lack of protest or resistance cannot be interpreted as Consent.
 Silence cannot be interpreted as Consent.
-Consent must be ongoing throughout any sexual any sexual contact and can be revoked at any time.
+Consent must be ongoing throughout any sexual activity and can be revoked at any time.